BarathkumarJK/BugBounty/README.md

-Collection of Bug Bounty realted topics from twitter,github
+Collection of Bug Bounty realted topics.. from twitter,github